mtth-bfft/evtq/README.md

 ## Examples

-- Just dump eventlogs as they arrive on localhost, in JSON
+- Just dump eventlogs as they arrive on localhost, in JSON (the default output format, which enriches event fields with their name and correct type)

 ```
     .\evtq.exe
 ```

-- List all sessions ever opened in a backed-up Security eventlog, in JSON
+- List all sessions ever opened in a backed-up Security eventlog

 ```
     .\evtq.exe --from-backup .\security.evtx -i Security/Microsoft-Windows-Security-Auditing/4624